Morning Joe: Way Too Early

 On July 27, 2009, Willie Geist began hosting a new 30-minute show, Way Too Early.
 It aired on MSNBC at 5:30 a.m.
 Eastern Time as a lead-in to Morning Joe.
 Geist left the program in October 2012 when he began co-hosting the third hour of NBC's Today.
 He is currently a co-host of Morning Joe.
 The program was revived in September 2020 with Kasie Hunt who left 10 months later for CNN.
 From October 2021 to December 2024, the program was hosted by Jonathan Lemire, until he moved to Morning Joe's 9 a.m. hour.
-Starting on January 6, 2025, the program will be hosted by Ali Vitali.
+Since January 6, 2025, the program has been hosted by Ali Vitali.

 Morning Joe First Look

 On August 8, 2016, the existing early morning program First Look airing at 5:00 a.m. was expanded into the former timeslot of Way Too Early and retitled Morning Joe First Look, retaining segments from the latter program and presumably to feature some continuity with Morning Joe itself.

 Morning Joe broadcasts from 30 Rockefeller Center in New York City.